osg-htc/docs/docs/other/install-gwms-frontend.md

 ### Credentials and Proxies

-The VO Frontend will use two credentials in its interactions with the the other glideinWMS services.
-At this time, these will be proxy files.
+The VO Frontend will use two service certificates in its interactions with the the other glideinWMS services.
+GlideinWMS will generate proxies from these two certificates:

 1. the %GREEN%VO Frontend proxy%ENDCOLOR% (used to authenticate with the other glideinWMS services).
 2. one or more glideinWMS %RED%pilot proxies%ENDCOLOR% (used/delegated to the factory services and submitted on the glideinWMS pilot jobs).